-- url is the endpoint that pyQuil hits for device information and for the 2.0 endpoints, - user id stores a Forest 2.0 user ID, and - exec_on_engage specifies the shell command that the QMI will launch when the QMI becomes QPU-engaged.
+- url is the endpoint that pyQuil uses for device information - exec_on_engage specifies the shell command that the QMI will launch when the QMI becomes QPU-engaged.
 It would have no effect if you are running locally, but is important if you are running on the QMI.
 By default, it runs the exec_on_engage.sh shell script.
 It's best to leave the configuration as is, and edit that script.
 More documentation about exec_on_engage.sh can be found in the QCS docs here.